 Inclusive of the essential considerations that inform our understanding of the leadership learner and content aimed at developing competencies, capacities, and dispositions for practicing leadership

-Priority III - The Psychological Development of Leaders, Followers, & Learners
+Priority III: The Psychological Development of Leaders, Followers, and Learners

 Applied Outcome – Leadership Education is critically grounded in the psychological development of those that it is created to impact.
 The psychological roots of Leadership Education provide a critical foundation for higher-level organizational development and leadership practice.
 Although this is a foundational element of the Leadership Education landscape, the intricacies of personality and self-awareness, along with other variables, require continued development and additional research that will provide perspective for leadership educators tasked with preparing the next generation of leaders.
 The following areas are recommended for exploration with respect to the psychological development of leaders, followers, and learners.

-Priority IV - The Sociological Development of Leaders, Followers, & Learners
+Priority IV: The Sociological Development of Leaders, Followers, and Learners

 Applied Outcome – Humans by nature are social beings who seek social interactions to establish pleasure and reduce pain.
 This fundamental element of the human psyche becomes the foundation for leadership practice.
 This priority examines the essential function of the individual within the group context and reflects the critical relationship that exists between leaders and followers and instructors and learners with respect to Leadership Education.
 This priority builds upon the previous priority and establishes a firm application of the individual within the group, team, and organizational contexts.
 The following areas are recommended for exploration with respect to the sociological development of leaders, followers, and learners.